 Retired Magistrate Judge at Redgrave LLP

-Former magistrate judge specializing in eDiscovery.
+Former federal magistrate judge specializing in eDiscovery and legal education.

 Hon.
 Ralph Artigliere (ret.)